How to apply

 Adeyinka Adewale, joint PhD Researcher of the Year 2015, explains his reasons for choosing Reading and offers advice to prospective PhD students.

-Join a diverse community of more than 1,900 postgraduate researchers.
+Join a diverse, vibrant community of more than 1,800 postgraduate researchers from 100 different countries.

-In a global study which assesses the satisfaction of international students, 96% of postgraduate respondents indicated that they were satisfied with the University of Reading Graduate School (International Student Barometer, i-graduate 2015.
-2015 is the latest year in which the University of Reading participated in the survey).
+In a global study which assesses the satisfaction of international students, 98% of postgraduate respondents indicated that they were satisfied with the support provided by the University of Reading Graduate School (International Student Barometer, i-graduate 2018.
+2018 is the latest year in which the University of Reading participated in the survey).

-Over the past decade the University has invested over £400 million in a range of excellent facilities to support and enhance your academic and research experience, including our Centre for Integrative Neuroscience and Neurodynamics, Chemical Analysis Facility, Centre for Advanced Microscopy, and our Design Innovation Research Centre.
+Over the past decade, the University has invested over £400m in a range of excellent research facilities to support and enhance your academic and research experience.

 Professional and personal skills training